sharadalt/sharadalt.github.io/_posts/2017-03-14-TDD-with-Ruby-using-RSpec.md

 <p>We declare what we're testing (the hello method), in between describe and  do.
 We declare our expected behavior in English (for humans), in between the it and the do.
-We write the actual test, assigning the result of calling hello("Mary", "Craig") to a greeting variable, then asserting that we expect the greeting variable to equal "Hello Mary Craig."
+We write the actual test, creating the object which contains the method hello and invoking the function on that object and checking the return value of this method to equal to an expected string.
 If that expectation is fulfilled, the test will pass; otherwise, it will fail.
 We "close" the describe and it "blocks" with the keyword end.</p>

-<p>RSpec assesses the return value, stored in the  greeting variable.</p>
+<p>RSpec assesses the return value.</p>

-<p>To make this test pass, we would implement the hello method as it's written below:<p>
+<p>To make this test pass, we would implement the hello method as it's written below in example1.rb:<p>

 {% highlight ruby %}
+class Example1
   def hello(first, last)
     "Hello #{first} #{last}."
   end
+end
+{% endhighlight %}

+The following is the result of running the RSpec test.

+{% highlight ruby %}
+sharadalt:~/workspace/example_app (example_ruby_app) $ rspec spec/example1_spec.rb
+.

+Finished in 0.00177 seconds (files took 0.12874 seconds to load) 1 example, 0 failures
 {% endhighlight %}

 The code below prints 9 when run, though expected result is 20.
 As can be seen it is not giving error.
 So we need to have tests created to make sure the code behaves as expected.